THE LAYMAN’S QUANT LEXICON

 Alternative Hypothesis

-This hypothesis is contrary to the null hypothesis.
-It suggests there is a significant effect or difference present.
-The objective of hypothesis testing is to determine which hypothesis is supported by the sample data.
+This hypothesis opposes the null hypothesis and suggests a significant effect or difference is present.
+Hypothesis testing determines which hypothesis is supported by data.

 American Option